27 Warm & Wonderful Things to Do in Geneva in Winter

 winter in the French village of Chamonix in the alps near Mont Blanc

-Next, the tour visits the Montenvers Mountain train, which unveils the mesmerizing spectacle of the Ice Sea, France’s largest glacier.
+The tour also visits the Montenvers Mountain train, which unveils the mesmerizing spectacle of the Ice Sea, France’s largest glacier.
+If conditions permit, you can visit the Ice Caves, a highlight of a winter trip to Chamonix.

 Watch the Festival of Lights in Lausanne.